arve0/matrixscreener/README.md

 This is a python module for interfacing with *Leica LAS AF MatrixScreener*.
 It can read experiments and communicate with the microscope over network.

-For example, the module can be used to stitch wells from an experiment exported with the *LAS AF Data Exporter*, as well as programmatically selecting slides/wells/fields/images given by position attributes (U, V, X, Y, z-stack), channel, etc.
+The module can be used to:
+- stitch wells from an experiment exported with the *LAS AF Data Exporter*
+- batch compress images lossless
+- programmatically select slides/wells/fields/images given attributes like
+  - slide (S)
+  - well position (U, V)
+  - field position (X, Y)
+  - z-stack position (Z)
+  - channel (C)
+- read experiment data from OME-XML

 The module is developed on Mac OS X, but should work on Linux and Windows too.
 If you find any bugs, please report them as an